3 Create Custom Network Forms

 3.4 Create Your Job and Service Provider Forms

 In our last article, we finished the Fabrik Member Registration form and matched its elements to the default Joomla Registration form elements so that we can replace the Joomla Registration form with our custom Member Registration form.
-In this article, we will create our Job Provider and Service Provider Info forms.
+In this article, we will create our Job Provider and Service Provider forms.

 Seven Steps to Become a Job Provider